+Figure 9 - wait calient

 General Description

 The Wait Block would occupy the bus on demand from master (CCB) for a given amount of time

 The Wait client has a wishbone slave interface.

 The counter in the wait control and the timer will calculate the needed time to occupy the bus: The timer will raise the ‘timer_tic’ signal every time unit (generic) for one cycle time, the counter will count the number of time_unit tics, when the counting will arrive to ‘wait_reg’ – the value saved in the register- the wait control will raise ‘finish’ to signify that this transaction is finish.